nabla-c0d3/sslyze/README.md

     $ pip install --upgrade sslyze
     $ python -m sslyze --regular www.yahoo.com:443 www.google.com "[2607:f8b0:400a:807::2004]:443"

-SSLyze has been tested on the following platforms: Windows 10 (32 and 64 bits), Debian 7 (32 and 64 bits), macOS Sierra.
+SSLyze has been tested on the following platforms: Debian 7 (32 and 64 bits), macOS High Sierra.
+Support for Windows will be brought back in the next release.

 Usage as a library
 ------------------